AdobeDocs/experience-platform.en/help/destinations/ui/activate-profile-request-destinations.md

 ### Segment merge policy {#merge-policy}

 Profile request destinations currently support only the activation of segments that use the default merge policy.
-Attempting to activate segments with a different merge policy results in an error in the [!UICONTROL Review] page.
+Attempting to activate segments with a different merge policy results in an error in the [[!UICONTROL Review]](#review) page.

 ## Select your destination {#select-destination}